czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 ## **Test headlines**

 After creating a load of headlines it is a good idea to check how effective and click-worthy they are.
-Co schedule analyser and Aminstitute are tools to use.
+Co schedule analyser and Aminstitute are good tools to use.

 ## **Name dropping**